On the Highest Perch

 3. Add the mushrooms, thyme, sage, and rosemary and cook about 2 minutes more, adding as much as a cup (240 ml) of water if needed.

-4. Turn the heat down to medium-high and add the brown rice, salt, and 1 cup (240 ml) of the water.
+4. Reduce the heat to medium-high and add the brown rice, salt, and 1 cup (240 ml) of the water.
 Keep the pan simmering and add the water, 1/2 cup (120 l) at a time, as the liquid is absorbed.
 The process of cooking down and adding water may take 30 to 40 minutes.
 Taste the rice for tenderness after 30 minutes.
 You may not need to use all of the water.

 5. When the rice is tender, add the cooked tomatoes and the chestnuts and cook 3 to 5 minutes longer to create a pleasing flavor union.
 Season to taste with salt and pepper.
 To finish, spoon the risotto into shallow bowls and sprinkle with a pinch or two of herbs.